mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 plot represent different IPTG concentrations.
 Each distribution was fitted using the first six moments of the protein distribution.
-The Python code [(`ch5_fig17.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS17.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig17){#fig:ch5_fig17 short-caption="Maximum entropy protein distributions for simple repression constructs"}
+The Python code [(`ch5_fig17.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS17.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig17){#fig:ch5_fig17 short-caption="Maximum entropy protein distributions for simple repression constructs"}

-### Comparison with experimental data
+### Comparison with Experimental Data

 Now that we have reconstructed an approximation of the probability distribution
-$P(m, p)$ we can compare this with our experimental measurements.
+$P(m, p)$, we can compare this with our experimental measurements.
 But just as detailed in the single-cell microscopy, measurements are given in arbitrary units of fluorescence.
-Therefore we cannot directly compare our predicted protein distributions with these values.
+Therefore, we cannot directly compare our predicted protein distributions with these values.
 To get around this issue, we use the fact that the fold-change in gene expression that we defined as the ratio of the gene expression level in the presence of the repressor and the expression level of a knockout strain is a non-dimensional quantity.
-Therefore we normalize all of our single-cell measurements by the mean fluorescence value of the $\Delta lacI$ strain with the proper background fluorescence subtracted as explained in the noise measurements.
+Therefore, we normalize all of our single-cell measurements by the mean fluorescence value of the $\Delta lacI$ strain with the proper background fluorescence subtracted as explained in the noise measurements.
 In the case of the theoretical predictions of the